erickrex/bachata_buddy/README.md

-# 🎵 Bachata Choreography Generator
+# 🎵 Bachata Buddy

-An AI-powered system that generates personalized Bachata choreographies by analyzing music characteristics and matching them with appropriate dance moves from a curated video library using advanced machine learning techniques.
+An AI-powered Django application that generates personalized Bachata choreographies by analyzing music characteristics and matching them with appropriate dance moves from a curated video library using advanced machine learning techniques.

 ## 🤖 Machine Learning Architecture